-College of LAS > Academics > School of Public Service > Faculty >
+College of Liberal Arts & Social Sciences > Academics > School of Public Service > Faculty >

 Mike serves as the President and CEO of Mayslake Village.
 Mayslake Village is a Catholic sponsored low-income housing project for senior citizens featuring 600 apartments with an annual budget of $7 million and a staff of forty.
 Mike is responsible for the day-to-day operations of the facility.

 In June 2007, Mike received his Master of Science degree, with distinction, from DePaul University’s School of Public Service.
 His field of study was nonprofit administration and he received the Phyllis M. Sutker Scholarship for his work in the field of low-income housing for senior citizens.
 Additionally he received an award from the Michael and Diane Hora Charitable Foundation for his research paper, “Is There Enough Room in the Inn for the Baby Boomers?” which discusses ways to increase the supply of apartments for low-income senior citizens.
 Continuing to advocate for senior citizens, Mike testified before the House of Representatives Subcommittee on Housing and Community Opportunity in support of amending the HUD Section 202 Program to meet the needs of today’s low-income senior citizens.
 This amendment became law in December 2010.